mramshaw/ML_with_Missing_Data/README.md

 According to the tutorial, it is standard practice in Python (specifically Pandas, NumPy and Scikit-Learn) to mark missing values as NaN.

-Frstly, check for missing values before doing any data munging:
+Frstly, check for missing values using the Pandas [isnull](#isnull) function before doing any data munging:

 ```bash
 Number of missing fields (original)